 Students must submit a complete Candidacy Application (no partial applications accepted) to the Chair of the Candidacy Process, following the candidacy application instructions, by October 1st of the third year.
+Transfer students must submit a complete Candidacy Application to the Chair of the Candidacy Process by Oct 1 of the year specified by the chair or advisor during admittance.
 Incomplete applications will not be accepted and may place in jeopardy the student's ability to move into the junior field experience.
-Please obtain a Candidacy Packet from the Department web page, Department D2L site, or the Undergraduate Social Work Office.
+Please obtain a Candidacy Packet from the Department D2L site, and or the Undergraduate Social Work Office.